-We have specific processes and systems in place to focus on high priority operational matters such as information security, managing business continuity, and third party vendor risk which are described below:
+We have specific processes and systems in place to focus on high priority operational matters such as information security, managing business resilience, and third party vendor risk which are described below:

 - Major failures and disasters which could cause a severe disruption to working environments, facilities and personnel, represent a significant operational risk to us.
-Our Business Continuity Management framework strives to protect critical business services and the functions which support these business services from these effects to enable us to carry out our core tasks in time and at the quality required.
-During 2021, we continued to review our Business Continuity Planning procedures through cyclical planned tests. - We have developed a number of Information Technology ("IT") platforms, applications and security controls to support our business activities worldwide.
-Dedicated security standards are in place for our IT systems to ensure the proper use, availability and protection of our information assets. - Our use of third party vendors exposes us to a number of increased operational risks, including the risk of security breaches, fraud, non-compliance with laws and regulations or internal guidelines and inadequate service.
+Our Business Continuity Management framework strives to protect critical business services and the functions which support these business services from these effects to enable us to carry out our core tasks in time and at the quality required. - We have developed a number of Information Technology ("IT") platforms, applications and security controls to support our business activities worldwide.
+Dedicated security standards are in place for our IT systems to ensure the proper use, availability and protection of our information assets. - The risk of cyber attacks could be exacerbated by geopolitical tensions, including hostile actions taken by nation-states and terrorist organizations.
+As part of our ERM Framework, we identify risks relating to applications, security and cyber as well as infrastructure risk and associated risk drivers (triggers).
+AXIS continuously monitors threat events, and has recently implemented an Endpoint Detection & Response security system to assist our Security Operational team in dealing with any Cyber threats to our business. - Our use of third party vendors exposes us to a number of increased operational risks, including the risk of security breaches, fraud, non-compliance with laws and regulations or internal guidelines and inadequate service.
 We manage material third party vendor risk, by, among other things, performing a thorough risk assessment on potential large vendors, reviewing a vendor's financial stability, ability to provide ongoing service and business continuity planning.